hanspoo/b2b-starter/README.md

 - User explorer
 - Password recovery with email

-Note: No links in emails

 ## Why ?

-Choose and assemble all the pieces to start your new rocket project is not an easy task, moreover today !!.
+Choose and assemble all the pieces to start a new system is not an easy task.

-This project is a working piece of the curated list ot technologies mentioned abobe.
+This project is a working piece of the curated list ot technologies mentioned above.
 You just clone and begin to work with the features your client wants.

 For free you have registration, login and password recovery process.
 Good practices such as not sending links in emails and using tokens and not cookies.

-Finally: We have translated to English recently, so please forgive the spanglish somewhere.
+Note: We have translated to English recently, so please forgive the spanglish somewhere.
 Please feed back on this or give us your merge request.

 ## Prerequisites

 ### node

-This is a node project, therefore the first thing is to install node, there are several ways to do it; We recommend using nvm, and for the moment use 18.
+This is a node project, therefore the first thing is to install node, there are several ways to do it; We recommend using nvm.

 These are instructions for ubuntu linux: